 Spotify Premium – $11.99 per month

-I began using Spotify about three-years ago, just before its Australian launch, and I swear it’s the single best monthly subscription fee I pay.
+I began using Spotify about three years ago, just before its Australian launch, and I swear it’s the single best monthly subscription fee I pay.
 Every season I create a new playlist full of my favourite songs that I can play at home, on a road trip or offline when I travel.
 I can save single songs, whole albums or the latest charts from around the world to listen to.
 Browse millions of songs and artists… really – it’s like a never-ending jukebox on my iPhone.

 Tieks – from $175.00

 These foldable ballet flats have been touted as the most comfortable and versatile flats in the world and I would have to agree.
-Space and weight is king when travelling and these shoes fold up into next to nothing.
+Space and weight are king when travelling and these shoes fold up into next to nothing.
 Perfect to slip into my suitcase or my handbag.
 While an investment piece, these shoes are stylish, durable and super comfortable!

 I Heart… State Necklace – from $26.85

 Home is indeed where the heart is and why not show it off with this simple, silver necklace?
-In the picture featured is New York State however the store now comes with most American states and plenty of countries from around the world, including Australia!
+In the picture featured is New York State, however. the store now comes with most American states and plenty of countries from around the world, including Australia!

 This Works: In Transit Range – from £9.00

 A brand new range by British company This Works, their In Transit range is all about keeping your skin hydrated with travelling.
-I hate bringing too many products with me so it’s great to see that they’ve included a SPF 30 in the product as well.
+I hate bringing too many products with me so it’s great to see that they’ve included an SPF 30 in the product as well.